GhosTHaise/AI-prompting-tool/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-This is an important thing that you should know about NextJs forlder struct : [NextJs struct](https://nextjs.org/docs/getting-started/project-structure)
+This is an URL that contains important things , you should know about NextJs folder struct : [NextJs struct](https://nextjs.org/docs/getting-started/project-structure)